-A minor review of the Signs Policy was considered by the Policy Committee at its meeting held on 1 October 2018 and forms the subject of a different report on this agenda.
+A minor review of the Signs Policy was considered by the Policy Committee at its meeting held on 1 October 2018 and forms the subject of a different report on this agenda (CJ185-10/18 refers).
 The intent of this minor review is to capture the existing signage exemptions that currently exist under DPS2 and will fall away upon gazettal of the City's new planning scheme.